 Security is a key aspect of Zoom meetings, and your virtual classroom is no exception.
-Take advantage of this security tips checklist to help protect your meetings and your students' online safety:
+Take advantage of these security tips to help protect your meetings and your students' online safety:

 In-meeting security

 Enable or disable options during a meeting to minimize disruption, manage participants, and help secure your meeting.
 Access these settings by clicking the security icon.